CyVerse-learning-materials/SciApps_guide/step5.rst

        - **Download**: Download the workflow json
        - **Delete**: Delete the workflow from your account

-  3. Alternatively, you can load the workflow by navigating to 'Workflow', 'Load a workflow', and then paste this URL: `https://data.sciapps.org/misc/my_pca_workflow.json<https://data.sciapps.org/misc/my_pca_workflow.json>`_
+  3. Alternatively, you can load the workflow by navigating to 'Workflow', 'Load a workflow', and then paste this `URL <https://data.sciapps.org/misc/my_pca_workflow.json>`_

      |load_workflow|

      ..
 Tip::
-       Before loading a workflow, you can refresh the browser window to clean out the History panel
+       Before loading a workflow, you can refresh the browser window to clear the History panel

   4. Optional: For **Step 1: MergeG2P**, under **Select marker file in Hapmap format** click the **or Browse DataStore** button, then navigate to and select